Christian Weise: Biography

 By the end of the century, he introduced German as the school's language of instruction.
 In 1708 he gave up his position as Rektor due to failing eyesight, and died in Zittau the same year.
 The modern successor to his school is called the Christian-Weise-Gymnasium.

 During his time as librarian at Zittau's Ratsbibliothek, he made substantial additions to the library's collections.
 These are held by Zittau's modern library, which was named the Christian-Weise-Bibliothek in 1954.
 In the 1950s a revival of his tragedy Masaniello was also staged in Zittau.

 In the field of logic, Weise has been credited with the first use of circles in diagrams showing logical relationships between mathematical sets.
 The technique, now known as the Euler diagram, was the precursor of the Venn diagram.
 The circles appeared in Nucleus Logicae Weisianae (1712), a treatise written by Johann Christian Lange describing Weise's contributions to logic.
 However, the mathematician John Venn argued that the circles were illustrations devised by Lange.

-Johann Sebastian Bach used an adaptation of the first verse of Weise's poem Der weinende Petrus for the text of the aria "Ach, mein Sinn" in the St John Passion.
+Johann Sebastian Bach used an adaptation of the first stanza of Weise's poem Der weinende Petrus for the text of the aria "Ach, mein Sinn" in the St John Passion.
 Weise presented the poem in Der grünen Jugend nothwendige Gedancken (1675), as a demonstration of writing strophic poetry for existing music, namely a lost work by Sebastian Knüpfer.